-In June 2018, the FASB issued ASU No. 2018-18.
+In June 2018, the FASB issued ASU No. 2018-08.
 Not-for-Profit Entities (Topic 958): Clarifying the Scope and Accounting Guidance for Contributions Received and Contributions Made, which amends the accounting guidance related to (1) evaluating whether transactions should be accounted for as contributions or exchange transactions, and (2) determining whether a contribution is conditional.
-For resource providers, the ASU is effective for annual periods beginning after December 15, 2019, with early adoption permissible.
-The Center is currently evaluating the impact of the new standard on the financial statements.
+For resource recipients, the ASU is effective for annual periods beginning after December 15, 2018, with early adoption permissible.
+The Center adopted this guidance for the year ended June 30, 2020.
+The adoption of this guidance had no significant impact on how the Center accounts for its activities.